James Dickey: Personal life

-In November 1948 he married Maxine Syerson, and three years later they had their first son, Christopher; a second son, Kevin, was born in 1958.
+In November 1948 Dickey married Maxine Syerson, and three years later they had their first son, Christopher; a second son, Kevin, was born in 1958.

 Christopher Dickey was a novelist and journalist, providing coverage from the Middle East for Newsweek.
 In 1998, Christopher wrote a book about his father and Christopher's own sometimes troubled relationship with him, titled Summer of Deliverance.
 Christopher died in July 2020.

 Kevin Dickey is an interventional radiologist and lives in Winston-Salem, NC.